ProgSoc/Constitution/CONSTITUTION.md

 - 6.4.2.
 In the event both the President and Treasurer are absent or ill or otherwise unable to act as signatories on a transaction, or neglect or refuse to operate the account in order to satisfy an outstanding debt, the remaining Executive Committee may resolve to petition the ActivateUTS Clubs Manager for the time being to act as an authorised signatory, along with one trustee, to complete the transaction.

 - 6.4.3.
-In extraordinary circumstances, the ActivateUTS CEO for the time being may act as sole signatory on all accounts.
+The ActivateUTS CEO for the time being may act as sole signatory on all accounts.

 ## 7. MEETINGS